-A sustainable garden will keep you and your family well fed all year round.
-It’s all a matter of knowing the best plants for sustainable gardens.
-These sustainable gardening tips aim to guide you in choosing the right plants.
-You’ll be reaping the benefits of sustainable gardening in no time!
+A Sustainable Garden Tips for Beginners will keep you and your family well-fed and well-nourished all year round.
+It’s just a matter of knowing the best fruits and vegetables to grow in your garden.
+Fortunately, these sustainable gardening tips will guide you in choosing the right plants.
+With this advice, you’ll be reaping the benefits of sustainable gardening in no time!
 Here’s the scoop from San Diego Entertainer.

-A lot of people want to start a sustainable garden for a summer project, but don’t know where to begin.
-While at first it can seem simple to start a garden (put a seed in the ground, water it, and watch it grow— right?), there’s a lot more to it than you would think.
+A lot of people want to start a sustainable garden as a summer project, but they don’t know where to begin.
+While at first it can seem simple to start a garden (put a seed in the ground, water it, and watch it grow), there’s a lot more to it than you would think.
 Depending on where you live, certain plants are better than others.
 It’s also important to choose the right time for the right plants.
 Picking the right spot for your plants (shade and sun exposure) is also something to consider.
-We’ve come up with a few tips and tricks to make sure that your summer gardening project goes smoothly.
-Here are some things to consider when you’re planning your planting:

 Sustainable gardening is nothing without proper upkeep.
 There are two essential lessons to help you properly care for your plants.
-Choose organic ways to take care of your plants.
-It’s a cost-effective alternative.
-It also keeps your plants happier and healthier.
-This is especially important if you plan to grow plants you and your family can enjoy during meals.
+The first is to choose organic ways to take care of your plants.
+Not only is this a cost-effective alternative, but it also keeps your plants happier and healthier.
+This is especially important if you plan to grow plants you and your family will enjoy eating.

-Aside from choosing organic methods, another way to take care of your plants is to choose the best locations for them.
-Some crops prefer the outdoors.
-On the other hand, some herbs, such as basil, can be grown indoors, as long as they get ample sunlight.
+Choose the best locations for your plants.
+Some crops prefer the outdoors, and some herbs, such as basil, can be grown indoors as long as they get ample sunlight.
 The secret lies in knowing the individual needs of each plant.
-That way, you’d know how to make them last longer and grow better.
+That way, you’ll be better equipped to help them last longer and grow better.

 Choose Sustainable Gardening

 Having a sustainable garden is one of the wisest choices you can make for your family.
 It helps you think ecologically.
-Moreover, you impart to your children early on the preference for healthier and organically-grown products.
-Being equipped with your own sustainable garden also reduces your grocery bills.
-It just goes to show that sustainable gardening is definitely a win-win solution for everybody.
+Additionally, you impart to your children the preference for healthier and organically grown products.
+As a bonus, a sustainable garden can help lower your grocery bills.

-Do you have tips on how to make a sustainable garden?
-Share them with us in the comments section below!
+Do you have tips on how to grow a sustainable garden?
+Share them with us in the comments below!